Eventtia/eventtia-core-docs/source/includes/_notifications.md

 ### Body Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-locale | string | supported locales ['es', 'en', 'fr', 'it', 'de', 'ru'] subject | string | subject for notification. body    | string | body for notification.
+locale | string | Supported locales ['es', 'en', 'fr', 'it', 'de', 'ru'] subject | string | Subject for notification. body    | string | Body for notification.

 ## Update Notification Language
 This endpoint allows you to update a new notification language to the given notification.